ovh/cds/docs/content/about/matrix.md

 - *14 it's a plugin
 - *15 K8s, Docker machine & GKE only
 - *16 limited to about 150 executors https://www.cloudbees.com/blog/multi-tenancy-jenkins(§Scale)
-- *17 Only in Silver and Premimum Gitlab Edition https://docs.gitlab.com/ee/ci/yaml/#trigger-premium
+- *17 Only in Silver and Premium Gitlab Edition https://docs.gitlab.com/ee/ci/yaml/#trigger-premium